John Whitehead Peard

 John Whitehead Peard (1811–1880) was a British soldier, renowned as 'Garibaldi's Englishman'.
 He was the second son of Vice-Admiral Shuldham Peard.

+He was educated at Exeter College Oxford and became a barrister at law of the Inner Temple in 1837.

+From 1853 to 1861 he was captain in the Duke of Cornwall's Rangers.

 At one point of his life he lived in Penquite, a manor house in rural Cornwall, near Golant on the River Fowey.

 The Sacramento Daily Union wrote, "Peard accompanied Garibaldi through several of his campaigns, and was warmly thanked for his services by the great Italian.
 He wrote some letters on the campaign and excited some indignation by his description of the way in which he "potted" the Austrian Generals and other officers with his rifle.

 He had an important role in 1860 during the Expedition of the thousand, where he acted as Garibaldi's "double", bewildering the enemy's headquarters, causing the retreat of the enemy from Salerno and later from Naples.